p-DG cyclotomic nilHecke algebras II: The quiver Schur algebra

 \begin{proof} We have shown that $S_n^l$ is a $p$-DG quasi-hereditary cellular algebra (Theorem \ref{qschurpdgquasi}).
 By Corollary \ref{corquasihereditarycase}, the $p$-DG Grothendieck group of $S_n^l$ is a free $\mathbb{O}_p$-module of rank $|\mc{P}_n^l| = {l \choose n}$.

-By Propositions \ref{FpreservesGs} and \ref{proprestrictofG} the induction and restriction functors restrict to the filtered $p$-DG envelope $\mc{G}$ of the cyclic modules, and so do their divided powers.
+By Propositions \ref{FpreservesGs} and \ref{proprestrictofG} the (divided) induction and restriction functors restrict to the filtered $p$-DG envelope $\mc{G}$ of the cyclic modules.
 Then the fact that there is an action of the $p$-DG category $\dot{\mathcal{U}}$ on $\oplus_{n=0}^l \mathcal{D}^c(S_n^l)$ follows from combining these two propositions with Theorem \ref{thm-pdg-extension} and Proposition \ref{propGisfaithful}.